Best AirPlay Apps For Android: Gettin' That Dream Stream

-But all is not lost.
-A growing number of Android apps have found ways into Apple’s locked kingdom and allow you to use your smartphone or tablet with the Apple TV via AirPlay.
-There are myriad apps on the Play store that purport to do this.
-Some work better than others.
-We tested most of them and here are the ones we found to be the best.
+Yet all is not lost, for there are other options.
+There’s a new range of Android apps that have found ways into Apple’s locked kingdom and allow you to use your smartphone or tablet with the Apple TV via AirPlay.

-A big note before we present the best of the best, however.
-There are many apps on Google Play that use “AirPlay” as a keyword or in the description itself.
+One thing to note is we only tested those on Google Play that use “AirPlay” as a keyword or in the description itself.
 The majority of these apps turn your Android device into an AirPlay receiver, which means you can stream music from iTunes on your Mac or PC to your Android device.
 That’s great and all, but in order to get your content from your Android device onto the Apple TV you need to turn your Android phone into a AirPlay transmitter, which the following apps do.